tm-pham/mind_aim1_descriptive_paper/README.md

 `packages.R`: This file loads all necessary packages. <br>

 ## Data for GEE analysis
 Individual-level patient and facility data cannot be provided due to VA Privacy Practices.
 Data scaffolds, i.e., empty dataset with the column names present for the GEE analysis are provided in `data/data_scaffolds/`.
-They represent how the data used in the above runfile have to look like to run the analysis.
+They represent the expected data structure for the previously described scripts for running the GEE analyses.
 Corresponding data dictionaries are provided in `data/data_dictionaries/`.